robotology/yarp/doc/release/master.md

 * Added LLM_Message data type to propagate LLM answers
 * Added refreshConversation feature in the interface to allow users to restart the conversation mantaining the same prompt.

+### GUIs

+#### yarpopencvdisplay

+* added new executable yarpopencvdisplay.
+Similarly to yarpview, it's a basic window to display video streams.
+It also allows to save to .avi files.

 ### Libraries

 #### `lib_yarp_companion`